Marwan al-Shehhi: August 2001

-On 26 August, al-Shehhi signed into the Panther Motel in Deerfield Beach, Florida, paying US$500, saying he wanted to stay until 2 September, and listing a Mailboxes Etc. as his permanent address.
+On August 26, al-Shehhi signed into the Panther Motel in Deerfield Beach, Florida, paying US$500, saying he wanted to stay until September 2, and listing a Mailboxes Etc. as his permanent address.
 His register entry indicated that he was driving a blue Chevrolet Malibu, assumed to be the one rented by Atta two weeks prior, and manager Richard Surma said that he bent rules to allow al-Shehhi to have another man as an overnight guest.
 On 28 August, al-Shehhi went to the Miami International Airport, accompanied by an unknown man, where he purchased his ticket for Flight 175.

 September 11 attacks and death

-On 9 September, al-Shehhi flew from Florida to Boston and stayed in the Milner Hotel where he shared a room with 3 other hijackers, Satam al-Suqami, Fayez Banihammad, and Mohand al-Shehri, and it is also known that on 10 September al-Shehhi had received a phone call from Abdulaziz al-Omari.
+On September 9, al-Shehhi flew from Florida to Boston and stayed in the Milner Hotel where he shared a room with 3 other hijackers, Satam al-Suqami, Fayez Banihammad, and Mohand al-Shehri, and it is also known that on September 10 al-Shehhi had received a phone call from Abdulaziz al-Omari.
 The call lasted 4 minutes and it remains unknown to authorities as to what the men discussed.

-At 5:01 a.m. on the morning of 11 September, Al-Shehhi in Boston received a phone call from Flight 93 hijacker pilot Ziad Jarrah in Newark.
+At 5:01 a.m. on the morning of September 11, al-Shehhi in Boston received a phone call from Flight 93 hijacker pilot Ziad Jarrah in Newark.
 The call would be the last time Jarrah and al-Shehhi spoke and is believed by authorities to be the two confirming to one another that the attacks were ready to begin.

 After arriving at Logan International Airport later that morning, al-Shehhi made a call to Mohamed Atta lasting from 6:52 to 6:55, who was elsewhere in the same airport as both American 11 and United 175 were to fly from Logan to Los Angeles International Airport.
-The call is believed to have served the same purpose as Al-Shehhi's earlier call to Jarrah.
+The call is believed to have served the same purpose as al-Shehhi's earlier call to Jarrah.

-Between 7:23 and 7:28, the five hijackers each boarded the plane, with al-Shehhi taking his seat in 6C.
+Between 7:23 AM and 7:28 AM, the five hijackers each boarded the plane, with al-Shehhi taking his seat in 6C.
 The plane became airborne at 8:14, only to be hijacked 28 minutes after takeoff.
 The terrorists gained access to the cockpit through unknown means and murdered both pilots, allowing al-Shehhi to assume control of the flight.
-Shortly after the hijacking, the plane came close to colliding with another aircraft in the vicinity, Delta Airlines Flight 2315.
+Shortly after the hijacking, the plane came close to colliding with another aircraft in the vicinity, Delta Air Lines Flight 2315.
 Approaching New York City, al-Shehhi saw smoke and fire pouring southeast from the World Trade Center's North Tower after it was struck by Flight 11 at 8:46 am, and narrowly avoided a second mid-air collision with Midwest Express Flight 7.